 Buying a house is an expensive business.
 There’s no getting away from it.
-As well as a sizeable deposit, you will need to shell out for professional fees, moving costs and, of course, Stamp Duty.
+As well as a sizeable deposit, you will need to shell out for professional fees, moving costs and, of course, Stamp Duty – or Stamp Duty Land Tax (SDLT) to give it its full name.
 But what is Stamp Duty?
-How much is it?
-How do you pay it and when is it due?
+How much is Stamp Duty?
+How do you pay Stamp Duty and when is Stamp Duty due?
 So many questions and more!
 Let’s try and answer them all for you in this handy blog.

 What is Stamp Duty?